 Because this fish will dry out easily, the grilling time on halibut is pretty short.
 So make sure to keep a close eye on it to avoid overcooking.
 A 1-inch halibut steak will grill up in about 10 minutes over medium-high heat while thinner cuts and fillets can cook in as little time as 6 minutes.
 Turn just once during cooking to avoid having the halibut fall apart, and keep the heat at medium-high (watch for burning).

 Halibut is ready to eat when the meat is opaque through the middle.
 If you look at the raw fish, you will notice that it has a glossy sheen and a translucent appearance.
 Once this characteristic is completely gone and the flesh is nontransparent and drier looking, the fish is ready.
 You can also tell it is ready when the meat flakes easily with a fork.
 Whether it's a fillet or a steak, you should be able to pull the meat apart all the way through when you serve it.
 (Keep a fork or similarly pointed tool handy while grilling so you can test for doneness.)
-A final way to test for doneness is checking the internal temperature; a meat thermometer should read 145 F (63 C) when the halibut is ready to come off of the grill.
+A final way to test for doneness is checking the internal temperature; a meat thermometer should read 145 F/63 C when the halibut is ready to come off of the grill.

 Using in Recipes

 Properly cooked and seasoned, halibut is one of the most versatile—and healthiest—foods you can cook.
 Grilled halibut is great in kebabs, tacos, salads, sandwiches, and of course by itself.
 Grilled halibut over a bed of vegetables or topped with a fresh caper salsa is a delicious dinner that will elevate your summer barbecue to the next level.
-You can also try substituting it in your favorite recipes that may call for other fish or even chicken.
+You also can try substituting it in your favorite recipes that might call for other fish or even chicken.